Find out what estate agents do, how much they cost and what you should ask them when buying or selling a home.

 Most estate agents will have in-house mortgage brokers and conveyancing solicitors they recommend.

-They may try and persuade you to use these services but they can’t force you.
+They may try and persuade you to use these services but they cannot make you.

-It’s usually better to use an independent mortgage broker rather than an in-house adviser and to choose your own solicitor.
+It’s usually better to use an independent mortgage broker rather than an in-house adviser.
+It's also best to choose your own solicitor.

 How to sell your house without an estate agent

 You do not have to use an estate agent to sell your home.

 If you choose to sell without one you’ll need to do the marketing, viewings and price negotiations yourself.

 You'll then need to: